Campbell, Illinois

 Campbell is an unincorporated community in southern Coles County, Illinois, United States.
 Campbell is 7 mi south-southwest of Charleston.
 The Embarras River and Fox Ridge State Park are approximately three miles to the east and the Lincoln Log Cabin State Historic Site is one mile south.

+History

+A Moore House marker erected by the Illinois State Historical Society in 1955 reads as follows.

+Here on January 31, 1861, President-elect Abraham Lincoln visited his stepmother, Mrs. Sarah Bush Lincoln and her daughter Mrs. Reuben Moore (Matilda Johnston).
+This was his last visit to Coles County before leaving Illinois for his inauguration.
+Mrs. Lincoln returned with him to Charleston that night and their farewells were said the next morning.